Last Updated: 2025-10-21 Tue 14:18

 Error checking on the input values is done with a clear "Error" section/label for each function

-Clear use of shift / mask instructions to convert CLOCK_TIME_PORT to seconds with rounding
+Clear use of shift / mask instructions to convert sensor values; shifting and masking are both required for full credit

-The stack is extended to make space available for local variables (tod_t struct)
+The stack is extended to make space available for local variables / local structs; no use of global variables for this purpose

 Function calls to the earlier two functions are made with appropriate arguments passed